 Must be taken as 'Pass/No Pass' by Agricultural Education majors.
 Capstone course.

 Description: Internship in a selected agribusiness, industry, or agency.
 Collaboration development of a training program and leadership activities.

-Taken the second semester of the junior year or in the summer following the junior year.
 Department approval is required.
 Cannot be taken Pass/No Pass.

 Description: Projects to research, literature review, or extension of course work.

 For students majoring in the Leadership Option or minoring in Leadership and Communication or Leadership and Entrepreneurship only